msuzio/StoreExample/Stories.md

 * ~~Review all inspections in project and fix or (very selectively) suppress where appropriate.~~

 ##Iteration Eleven
-* Check logic in Store/Shopper/Register against dataflow and choose if Store needs to track Shoppers
+*~~Check logic in Store/Shopper/Register against dataflow and choose if Store needs to track Shoppers~~
-   * this is directly to address dangling story from Iteration Nine
+   * ~~this is to directly address dangling story from Iteration Nine~~

+##Iteration Twelve

+##Focus
+Move stock control out to external repository

+* Add ItemRepository
+    ** Should match expected methods of a
+    ** Implement simplest sample possible

 ## Backlog / Discussion points